 - representing theoretical ideas in mathematical language and using mathematics to obtain concrete numerical predictions about natural or social systems.

-These and other courses which satisfy this requirement are so indicated in this catalog.
+These and other courses that satisfy this requirement are indicated in the College course guide.
 The quantitative requirement must be fulfilled by the end of the junior year.

 Departmental Major Requirement